Changissnz/internet_insecurity_of_today/README.md

   If the internet were a person, it would be psychosocial.
 It is techno-social, in actuality, and the psychopathy and psychology that so many people say is the internet are actually notions, notions from the human mind.
 - Aggravated command structure.
 Multi-faceted I/O mechanisms for the internet allow for the intentions of those best positioned to be of higher priorities in long lines of considerations.
+So command structures of wanted design can be normalized in practice, and the aggravation experienced by these proceedings is the excess of continuing to attempt optimal state.